 medical treatments and other charges.
 The low wages and high deductions made

 it nearly impossible for workers to save enough money to return home.
-Trafficked in China, originally from
+Forced Prostitution

 pay the equivalent of two-and-a-half months salary